CANDACE CAMERON BURE

 jewelry designer, and New York Times best-selling author.

-her new book, Kind is the New Classy: The Power of Living
+In fact, the Christian actress has a new book, Kind is the New Classy: The Power of Living

 In the book, Bure